Installing a Dampp-Chaser® in a Yamaha HQ100

 Why do Dampp-Chaser system installation quotes vary so much?

 The Dampp-Chaser is a retail product, sold through technicians.
 The technician acts as both the installer and the retailer.
 Aside from the initial price of the product and any delivery fees, the technician will add a retail markup and then add their installation fee, which might be flat rate or hourly.
 Different technicians handle this pricing structure very differently, and you’ll see Dampp-Chaser quotes ranging widely.
-The most important detail is that your installer understands the system conceptually, and has experience adapting it to many different pianos effectively.
-Every Dampp-Chaser installation is a little bit unique—some very—and your installer needs to be up to the task.
+The most important detail is that your installer understands the system conceptually, and has experience adapting it to many pianos effectively.
+Every Dampp-Chaser installation is a bit unique—some very—and your installer needs to be up to the task.